VLind-Bench: Measuring Language Priors in Large Vision-Language Models: Data Generation

 First, we generate counterfactual textual context $T_\textrm{cf}$ and corresponding statements $s_\textrm{cf}$ and $s_\textrm{fact}$, which are true and false, respectively, based on the context.
 The contexts must describe a wide range of real-world topics and be suitable for visual depiction.
 To achieve this goal, we selected 11 concepts that span various aspects of commonsense knowledge, ranging from natural sciences such as \texttt{climate} and \texttt{habitat}, to humanities such as \texttt{history} and \texttt{landmark}.

-For each selected concept, we employed GPT-4 (\texttt{gpt-4-0125-preview}) \cite{gpt4} to create 50 \textit{instance triples}, each consisting of a context, a true statement, and a false statement.
+For each selected concept, we employed GPT-4 (\texttt{gpt-4-0125-preview}) \citep{gpt4} to create 50 \textit{instance triples}, each consisting of a context, a true statement, and a false statement.
 We provided a detailed instruction with 3-shot prompt as input, using hand-crafted concept-specific examples to reflect the characteristics of each concept.
-The examples are designed to be easy in terms of reasoning, to minimize the influence of the models' reasoning ability and focus solely on measuring language priors.

 To ensure the quality of the generated data, three graduate students manually checked the correctness of the triples.
 We then conducted a majority vote among the three annotations to determine whether each triple should remain in our benchmark.
 As a result, the initial set of 550 instance triples was reduced to 421.